 Use Case

-Your goal is to train 3 different machine learning models, then choose the best one and execute either accurate or inaccurate based on the accuracy of the best model.
-You could even store the value in a database, but let’s keep things simple for now.
-Now, everything is clear in your head, the first question comes up:
+based on the accuracy score of the best model.
+You could store the value in a database, but let’s keep things simple.
+Now, the first question that comes up is:

 Airflow DAG?
 Operators?
 Terminologies